gholgadoa/MUDEHaR_TAP_and_Clean/README.md

 The script performs the same operations as `MUD_extract_csv2csv.py`, but starting from a FITS file instead of a CSV file.

 **Input:** A MUDEHaR FITS file and a valid `NAME_GOS`.

+### Video tutorial

+A short video tutorial demonstrating how to use the scripts included in this repository is also provided.

+**Note:** the narration begins at **00:15**, so the first 15 seconds contain no audio.